RosaTheDev/fe-m1-practice/day_3/day3-exercises.md

   - Liquid layouts stretch and contract as the user increases or decreases the size of the browser window
     ***They Tend to Use Percentages***

+***Doing the Paragraph dividing into two vertical columns was so difficult for me only because I could not figure out how to style two different paragraph lengths so that the top of the paragraphs would be even***